The Horoscope: what it represents

 After all, it is only through the erection of a central axis that the connected projection arcs can become operative, enabling a time-bound and space-bound image of that center point to become visible on the Prime Vertical.
 This implies that the significance of any horoscope is only valid for that individual time and place.
 The validity of the horoscope may be limited to that specific situation, but at the same time, this is where it expresses its potential.

-The same goes for the Gnomon of Pythagoras (3.1): by means of a nontransparent phenomenon bound by time and place, its own shadow, it bears witness and gives expression to the existence of the Sun.
+The same goes for the Gnomon of Pythagoras (3.1): by means of a nontransparent phenomenon bound by time and place, its own shadow, it bears witness and gives expression to the existence of the Sun behind it.
 Similarly, we may say that the horoscope gives expression to our local and temporal appearance, which in turn testifies to the implicit existence of an underlying, radiating principle.
 In the next text we will further explore this topic.

 3. Active and passive - the Moon